Enable SSO Login with Google Accounts using OpenID Connect

 Once on the project's credentials page, select "Create Credentials" to start creating a new set of credentials for the Relying Party to identify itself to Google.
 Make sure to select "OAuth client ID" rather than "API key" or "Service account" as those credentials are for different use cases.

 Once on the "Create OAuth client ID" page, select "Web application" for "Application type", and name the Relying Party client that is specifically going to be using these credentials.
 This name is only used internally by Google and is not presented to end users.
 Additionally, on this page, you will need to set up at least one redirect URI for your application.
 When a user has authenticated with Google and consented, Google will need to return the user back to your web application.
 As a security precaution, the location to which the user is returned must be configured with Google beforehand.
 In the following examples, "https://example.com/landing" has been registered as an authorized redirect URI.
 If there could be multiple locations in the web application to which a user could be directed, then multiple redirect URIs can be provided.
 Once done, click "Create" to generate a new set of credentials for your application.
+If building a desktop application see desktop considerations.

-After a few moments, the OAuth client will be created, and you will be supplied with a "Client ID" and a "Client secret" which will be used by the OIDC component to make requests to the authorization and token servers.
+After a few moments, the OAuth client will be created, and you will be supplied with a "Client ID" and a "Client secret" which will be used by the OIDCWeb component to make requests to the authorization and token servers.
 It is important to save both values to a secure and easy-to-access location.

 Once completed, you will now have everything set up to make basic OpenID Connect requests to Google's authorization servers.
 During the process, you will have configured or received the following:

-• Authorization Scope(s)
+- Authorization Scope(s)

-• Authorized Redirect URI(s)
+- Authorized Redirect URI(s)

-• Client Id
+- Client Id

-• Client Secret
+- Client Secret

 Additionally, before moving on to configuring the component, you will need the location of Google's OpenID Connect Metadata document, also known as the Discovery document.
 Typically, this document can be found at https://accounts.google.com/.well-known/openid-configuration, but it is good to double check that this location is current.

-Setting Up and Using the OIDC Component
+Setting Up and Using the OIDCWeb and OIDCDesktop Components

-Before setting up the component within your web application, the following information will need to be collected from the OpenID Provider so that the OIDC component will be able to successfully build and validate requests and responses.
+Before setting up the component within your web application, the following information will need to be collected from the OpenID Provider so that the OIDCWeb component will be able to successfully build and validate requests and responses.

-• Discovery (Metadata) Document URL
+- Discovery (Metadata) Document URL

-• Client Id
+- Client Id

-• Client Secret or Certificate (Optional)
+- Client Secret or Certificate (Optional)

-• Authorized Redirect URI
+- Authorized Redirect URI

-• Authorization Scopes
+- Authorization Scopes

 OpenID Connect Overview